named-data/ndn-js/README.md

 --------------------------------------------------------------

 NDN-JS is the first native version of the NDN protocol written in JavaScript.
-It is wire format compatible with PARC's NDNx.
+It is wire format compatible with PARC's CCNx.

 The project by the UCLA NDN team - for more information on NDN, see
 	http://named-data.net/